Skip to content

 Typical minimum cost:

-If carpet is older, frayed, or heavily stained, replacement may be recommended — but that is not a “minimum” cost.
+Note: If carpet is older, frayed, or heavily stained, replacement may be recommended, though this exceeds minimum baseline costs.

 • Nail holes

-Touch-ups may suffice, but if paint is more than 3–5 years old, a full repaint is often needed for market readiness.
+Touch-ups may suffice for recently painted properties.
+However, if the paint is more than 3–5 years old, full repainting is often necessary for market readiness.

-This is one of the largest owner expenses.
+Repainting represents one of the largest baseline expenses.

 • Minor wall repairs